This guide provides information to all those involved in the delivery of the Care to Learn scheme in the 2017 to 2018 academic year.

 - they have leave outside the rules

 Young parents are not required to submit evidence of their residency status with their application.
-However, where they confirm they are a migrant from outside the EEA, EFA may request evidence and/or may carry out checks with the Home Office to confirm their immigration status.
+However, where they confirm they are a migrant from outside the EEA, ESFA may request evidence and/or may carry out checks with the Home Office to confirm their immigration status.
 Supporting evidence may be requested from the young parent if any issues are identified.

-Educational institution and the study programme
+Education institution and the study programme

 The young parent’s study programme must have some public funding.
-There are no specific requirements for the length, duration or level of the study programme but it must clearly be a defined programme of study.
+There are no specific requirements for the length, duration or level of the study programme but it must be a defined programme of study.

 - school and college study programmes including GCSEs, A levels, BTECs